redis-stack/redis-stack-docs/docs/stack/use-cases/_index.md

 - Fraud in health care: Are there any doctors/clinics that are prescribing an unusually high number of a certain drug?

 - Fraud in telecom: Does this call/SMS follow a regular calling pattern?
-It is a new account that just dialled an unusually high number of people, with a short average call-time and was rejected many times, so the receiver of the call should be warned by a real-time notification.
+It is a new account that just dialed an unusually high number of people, with a short average call-time and was rejected many times, so the receiver of the call should be warned by a real-time notification.

 - Fraud in finance: Is this transaction between sender A and recipient B valid?
 Has the card used by the sender been reported as stolen?
 Has the device that the recipient is using ever been connected to a fraudulent account?